Essay 1 of 3·March 2026·12 min read

 Finding color

-There's a term from the diggings called "finding color" — when minute particles of gold appear in your pan.
-Not enough to celebrate.
-Not a bonanza.
-Just the first sign that something valuable might be present in the ground you're working.
+There's a mining term from the diggings called "finding color" — when minute particles of gold appear in your pan.
+Not necessarily enough to celebrate, just the first sign that something valuable might be present in the ground you're working.
+That's where most of us are right now with AI.
+I call this stage "finding color" because it captures something the tech industry's language doesn't: that early moment where you can see it working but you can't yet prove it at scale.
+You've found color.
+Now what?

 That's where most of us are right now with AI.
 We've found color.
 We're seeing the first glimmers.
 A task that used to take four hours now takes twenty minutes.
 A team of three doing work that used to need twelve.
 A founder building a product without a CTO.
 Not enough to declare victory.
 But enough to keep working the claim.